 The suburb was named after Sir John Winthrop Hackett (1848-1916).
 Sir John was a legislator, editor of the West Australian newspaper and public benefactor and leading support for an Australian Federation.
 He represented Western Australia at the 1891 Constitutional Convention and 1897-98 Federal Australiasian Convention and was a member of the Constitutional Committee.
 He was elected to the WA State Legislative Council in 1894 and remained a Member until his death.

 A more comprehensive record of Hackett is contained in the book “Hackett – 50 years plus: Story of a north Canberra suburb” published in 2018 by the Hackett Community Association (HCA).
-The book can be purchased ($20) from the Hackett IGA or by sending a request to the HCA email. – note – purchases requiring postage will incur a postage fee of around $12.
+The book is out of print, but a PDF version is available here.

 A chronology of key events related to the suburb can be viewed by clicking here.